A Survey on Visual Transformer: Vision Transformer

 Besides single image generation, Wang~\etal~\cite{wang2020sceneformer} proposed SceneFormer to utilize transformer in 3D indoor scene generation.
 By treating a scene as a sequence of objects, the transformer decoder can be used to predict series of objects and their location, category, and size.
 This has enabled SceneFormer to outperform conventional CNN-based methods in user studies.

+It should be noted that iGPT~\cite{igpt} is pre-trained on an inpainting-like task.
+Since iGPT mainly focus on the fine-tuning performance on image classification tasks, we treat this work more like an attempt on image classification task using transformer than low-level vision tasks.

 In conclusion, different to classification and detection tasks, the outputs of image generation and processing are images.
-Figure~\ref{fig:sec6} illustrates using transformers in low-level vision.
-By taking images as a sequence of pixels or patches, the transformer encoder uses the sequence as input, allowing the transformer decoder to successfully produce desired images.
+Figure~\ref{fig:sec6-2} illustrates using transformers in low-level vision.
+In image processing tasks, the images are first encoded into a sequence of tokens or patches and the transformer encoder uses the sequence as input, allowing the transformer decoder to successfully produce desired images.
+In image generation tasks, the GAN-based models directly learn a decoder to generated patches to outputting images through linear projection, while the transformer-based models train a auto-encoder to learn a codebook for images and use an auto-regression transformer model to predict the encoded tokens.
 A meaningful direction for future research would be designing a suitable architecture for different image processing tasks.